-“Urbival” is practical, modern, urban survival.
+“Real Survival” is practical, modern, and mostly urban.
+Think about it.
 Most people in the world live in cities, and therefore need to address this in their preparations.
 We live in a world of grocery stores, city water, waste removal, paved roads, and complex infrastructure.
 And above all, we understand that the human element is both a positive and negative thing.

 The Many Subsections of Survival:

 Food Storage Moms-these are the sweet middle aged moms who equate the idea of survival with having a basement full of canned foods (some of which they probably canned themselves).
 Probably also soccer moms.
 They know the importance of stocking those cupboards full!

 Apocalyptists-swear that someday soon just about everybody is going to be torched in a giant nuclear explosion, drowned in a flood, frozen to death in another ice age, or abducted by aliens.
 These guys are the converts of Independance day, I Am Legend, and all the other wonderful Hollywood portrayals.

 Tactical Hoo-Rahs-these are the guys that treat everything like it’s the battlefield.
 They borrow all the acronyms, abbreviations and terminology from their military days.
 These guys are all about stockpiling firepower, blowing things up, and beating the bad guys.